openhab/openhabian/README.md

 ```

 ### Testing
-Testing is done continuously with Travis-CI using the test framework
+Testing is done continuously with GitHub Actions using the test framework
 [BATS](https://github.com/bats-core/bats-core) and the linter
 [ShellCheck](https://www.shellcheck.net/).
 As the tests focus on installing
 software, a [Docker](https://www.docker.com/) solution is used for easy build-up